joshhus/blockchain-sw-25/howto/console-deploy-k8.md

 ### 2. Deploy the webhook
 {: #webhook-deploy}

-In order to deploy the webhook you need to create two `.yaml` files and apply them to your Kubernetes cluster.
+In order to deploy the webhook, you need to create two `.yaml` files and apply them to your Kubernetes cluster.

 #### deployment.yaml
 {: #webhook-deployment-yaml}